 and elements and more novel types and element

 - Law of Original Horizontality: This is a very important principle in the history

 of geology, convincing because of its simplicity.
 It might be

-better thought of as - utility of recognizing initial conditions.
+better thought of as - utility of knowing initial conditions.

 In a deformed conglomerate or fossil we recognize deformation

 has occurred simply because we perceive (or even measure) the

 difference between a reasonable initial form and its present

 - features in tilted and deformed sedimentary rocks that indicate which way was up